bhavikdand/ParkingLotQuestions/GenerateTicket-starter/src/README.md

 * Refer the models package to understand the models.
 * Implement the `TicketService`, `VehicleRepository`, `TicketRepository`, `ParkingLotRepository` and `GateRepository` interfaces to achieve the above requirements.
 * We need in memory database implementation for this assignment.
-* Refer the `TestTicketController` class to understand the test cases that will be used to evaluate your solution.
 * Do not modify existing methods and their parameters for interfaces, feel free to add more methods if required.